SkylineCommunications/dataminer-docs/release-notes/PTP/PTP_1.1.2.md

 #### Improved information on synchronization with preferred grandmaster \[ID_29990\]

 When you click the table icon on the *Summary* tab of the PTP app, now all nodes are displayed instead of only the nodes that are not reporting to a preferred grandmaster.
 In the *Status* column, information is displayed about the synchronization status of the node.
 This field can have the following values:

-- *Synced With Active Preferred Grandmaster*: The node is synchronized with the active grand­master.
+- *Synced With Active Preferred Grandmaster*: The node is synchronized with the active grandmaster.

-- *Synced With Preferred Grandmaster*: The node is synchronized with the preferred grand­master, but this grandmaster is not active at the moment.
+- *Synced With Preferred Grandmaster*: The node is synchronized with the preferred grandmaster, but this grandmaster is not active at the moment.
 - *Synced With Non-Preferred Grandmaster*: The node is synchronized with a grandmaster that is not configured as a preferred grandmaster.
 - *Synced With Other Device*: The node is synchronized with another node, which is not a grandmaster.
 This situation is typically to be avoided.
 - *Unknown*: The node is synchronized with a node that is not known by the PTP application.

 By means of an alarm template, you can configure monitoring of this column.
 Any alarms that are triggered are included in the count on the *Summary* tab of the app.